edtky/Object-Detection-using-colours/README.md

-# Object_Detection_demo_LIVE
+# Object_Detection_Using_Colours
-This is the code for the "How to do Object Detection with OpenCV" live session by Siraj Raval on Youtube

-##Overview

-This is the code for [this](https://www.youtube.com/watch?v=OnWIYI6-4Ss) video on Youtube by Siraj Raval.
-We'll use OpenCV to detect a strawberry in an image.
-We'll perform a series of operations which i've documented in the code to eventually highlight the biggest strawberry in an image and then draw a green circle around it.
+We'll use OpenCV to detect objects in an image through a rudimentary method of using its colors..
+A series of operations will be performed to detect if an object is present in the image.
+If so, the largest object will in the image will be highlighted and a green circle will be drawn around it to indicate its position in the image.

 ##Dependencies